albertiaedev/frontend/README.md

 # Frontend - UX/UI Components

-In this repository you can find the code for many templates for UX/UI webpages and websites made with HTML, CSS and others.
+In this repository you can find the code for many templates for UI/UX components, webpages and websites made with HTML, CSS, JavaScript, React, Vue and more.
 <br>
 Follow the next steps to clone this repo: